Argentine War of Independence: Annual commemoration

 The Día de la Revolución de Mayo (May Revolution Day) on May 25 is an annual holiday in Argentina to commemorate the First National Government (and the creation of the Primera Junta), one of the significant events in the history of Argentina.
 These and other events of the week leading to this day are referred to as the Semana de Mayo (May Week).
+Equally July 9th, the date in 1816 during the Congress of Tucuman when the formal declaration of independence from Spain was signed, is a national holiday celebrated as Día de la Independencia (Independence Day) The celebration of the Argentina Centennial and the Argentina Bicentennial took place nevertheless in 1910 and 2010.